Clinical Document Management: A Trial-by-Trial Compliance Approach

 • Learning Objectives

-Companies in the business of conducting clinical trials must understand that each trial is different and requires trial-specific processes for gathering data, managing it, transporting it to the right place and archiving it.
-Trials require a complete web-work of documents and records, from contracts, protocols, investigator brochures, and standard operating procedures, to data collected during the conduct of the trial and transmitted to the Sponsor for analysis and regulatory use.
-Even if a Sponsor has a robust document management system, to be successful, a clinical trial must address records management unique to the study itself and incorporate the various resources allocated to the conduct of the trial.
-By the end of the course, participants should be able to do the following:
+Companies in the business of conducting clinical trials must understand that each trial is different and requires trial-specific processes for gathering data, managing it, transporting it to the right place, and archiving it.
+Trials require a complete web-work of documents and records, from contracts, protocols, investigator brochures, and standard operating procedures, to data collected during the conduct of the trial and transmitted to the sponsor for analysis and regulatory use.

-• Understand the documentation requirements for a trial based on the protocol and the geographical location
+• Understand the documentation requirements for a trial based on the protocol and the geographical location.

-• Review and assess documentation needs in the context of paper, electronic and hybrid document management systems
+• Review and assess documentation needs in the context of paper, electronic, and hybrid document management systems.

-• Determine what SOPs are required to run the trial and who has responsibility for them
+• Determine what SOPs are required to run the trial and who has responsibility for them.

-• Know what the Essential Document list should be for the protocol you are testing
+• Know what the essential document list should be for the protocol you are testing.

-• Understand what the Trial Master File is made of and how this is different from the Essential Document list
+• Understand what the Trial Master File is made of and how this is different from the Essential Document list.

-• Be prepared for audits; site, CRO and in-process trial audits
+• Be prepared for audits: Site, CRO, and in-process trial audits.

 • Agenda